ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Oblivious building blocks

 \ours provides efficient implementations of core oblivious operators for relational tables.
 An oblivious \textbf{filter} applies a predicate to each row in the input table and outputs a secret-shared bit that denotes whether the row passes the filter.
 Oblivious \textbf{deduplication} (the ``distinct'' operator) is applied to one or more columns treated as a composite \emph{key}.
 It obliviously sorts the table on these columns and then compares adjacent rows to mark the first occurrence of each distinct key with a secret-shared bit.
 Oblivious \textbf{multiplexing} is used in sorting, join, and aggregation operators.
 An arithmetic multiplexer $\texttt{Mux}(b, x, y)$ implements $\texttt{b\,?\,y\,:\,x}$ by evaluating $(1-b)\cdot x + b \cdot y$, where $b \in \{0, 1\}$ and $x$, $y$ are the elements to multiplex (boolean multiplexers are defined similarly).

-Oblivious \textbf{aggregation} identifies groups of records based on a (composite) key and applies one or more aggregation functions to each group, updating the input table in place. \ours implements oblivious aggregation using sort followed by a butterfly-style network \cite{B_goodrich2011data, A_blanton2012private, mpc-sorting} which requires $O(n\log n)$ operations and messages, $O(\log n)$ communication rounds, and $O(n)$ space per party, where $n$ is the cardinality of the input table. \camera{Protocol~\ref{alg:prefixagg} shows the control flow of the aggregation, which resembles the Hillis-Steele network \cite{hillis1986data}.
-We provide a proof of correctness in Appendix \ref{apdx:agg}}.
+\paragraph{Oblivious aggregation.} Aggregation identifies groups of records based on a (composite) key and applies one or more aggregation functions to each group, updating the input table in place. \ours implements oblivious aggregation using sort followed by a butterfly-style network \cite{B_goodrich2011data, A_blanton2012private, mpc-sorting} which requires $O(n\log n)$ operations and messages, $O(\log n)$ communication rounds, and $O(n)$ space per party, where $n$ is the cardinality of the input table. \camera{Protocol~\ref{alg:prefixagg} shows the control flow of the aggregation, which resembles the Hillis-Steele network \cite{hillis1986data}.
+We give a proof of correctness in Appendix \ref{apdx:agg}}. \ours also provides an implementation of the asymptotically-optimal Brent-Kung network \cite{brentkung}.

 The algorithm expects a table $T$ sorted on column $K$ (the grouping key) and compares keys at distance $d$, while doubling the distance after every iteration.
 Each step applies an aggregation function $f$ to pairs of input values and multiplexes the result (in-place) into column $G$, based on whether the respective records belong to the same group $(b=1)$.
 For simplicity, the pseudocode assumes a single key column $K$ and a single aggregation function $f$.
 In practice, however, \ours's operator expects one or more key columns and can evaluate more than one aggregation function \emph{on the fly} (on the same or different columns) by reusing $b$ (line~\ref{line:bit_b}).
 In~\S\ref{sec:join}, we show how \ours leverages this functionality to reduce the cost of joins followed by aggregation.